-Note: Matrices or correlation files should not be relied on for calibration accuracy - the use of Probe Matching to a Spectro is always recommended, using ColourSpace's unique FCVM or MPVM probe matching.
+Note: Matrices or correlation files should not be relied on for calibration accuracy - the use of Probe Matching to a Spectro is always recommended, using ColourSpace's unique probe matching capabilities.

 Intelligent Integration set a nits value below which the i1D3 will perform a second, third, fourth, etc. reading, with increasing integration times, up to the maximum integration time of 6 seconds.
 The readings will stop as soon as a stable and valid reading is achieved.
 If no valid and stable reading is achieved a zero value will be returned, enabling ColourSpace to intelligently calculate a replacement value when generating a calibration LUT.

 Average Low Light averages multiple readings in low-light situations using an advanced algorithm built into ColourSpace.
 The algorithm varies based on the probe in use to provide the best possible results.

 Average Low Light should not need to be used when Intelligent Integration is active.

 Enable Visible Feedback enables the Display/i1D3's LED, providing feedback on the status of the probe - idle, or taking measurements.

 The LED will not match every measurement when readings are fast.